-Black Friday and Cyber Monday
+2. Black Friday and Cyber Monday

-Black Friday and Cyber Monday are sales days that originated in America, but in recent years they’ve become a more worldwide phenomenon.
+Black Friday and Cyber Monday are sales days that originated in America, but they’ve become a more worldwide phenomenon.
 With prices often slashed across the board, usually only for a limited amount of time or on a set quantity of stock, real bargains can be snapped up on these two days providing you’re quick off the mark.

 A word of caution, however: retailers will often use the fever around these days to flog outdated systems at not-so-great prices.
 Make sure you always do your research before buying and don’t get drawn in by a seemingly appealing price tag—you might end up overpaying for something you would have got cheaper outside of the sale.

-Back to School
+3. Back to School

 Typically run during the summer period of August to September (although it can begin earlier), the Back to School period is a perfect time for retailers to target parents and students who are in the market for a new system to deal with their educational needs.
 Deals on laptops are especially prevalent during this period as they make for great college and university purchases.

-New Hardware Releases
+4. New Hardware Releases

-To Buy or Not to Buy?
+To Buy or Not to Buy a New PC?

-Hopefully these tips have provided useful in offering periods that might be the best time for you to buy your new computer.
-If you’re in the market for a purchase, the best thing you can do is always keep your eye out for new deals because you never know when a retailer might begin discounting.
+Hopefully, these tips have provided useful in offering periods that might be the best time for you to buy your new computer.
+If you’re in the market for a purchase, the best thing you can do is always keep your eye out for deals because you never know when a retailer might begin discounting.

 Just remember not to wait too long.
 If you see a good deal and wait in hope of a better one turning up, then you may end up disappointed and losing out on the original offer.